mozillascience/curriculum-design-workshop/products/climate-almanac.md

 ## Steps
 1. Split into small groups
 2. Create/design a book structure
-  1. Cut, fold and/or sew/staple
+  * Cut, fold and/or sew/staple
-  2. Create back, front, inside covers, blank pages or templates
+  * Create back, front, inside covers, blank pages or templates
-  3. Be sure to create enough pages!
+  * Be sure to create enough pages!
 3. Assemble book
 4. Fill in a section of the book
-  1. Go outside to observe the environmnet
+  * Go outside to observe the environmnet
-  2. Illustrate, write and document what you see
+  * Illustrate, write and document what you see
-5. Interview others and compare observations
+  * Interview others and compare observations
+  OR
-6. Research trends and find other data
-  1. Go online, check weather and temperature
+  * Research trends and find other data, for example, go online, check weather and temperature
-  2. Refer to local nature organizations, museums, gardens, etc to learn about what is happening in the environment
+  * Refer to local nature organizations, natural history or science museum, garden or park service, etc to learn about what is happening in the environment
+  * summarize your research and add it to your almanac OR
-7. Pick a season and write a story about it
+  * Pick a season and write a story about it
-  1. What happens in your life during this season?
+  * What happens in your life during this season?
-  2. What foods do you eat?
+  * What foods do you eat?
-  3. What do you wear?
+  * What do you wear?
-  4. How do you get around?
+  * How do you get around?
-  5. How do you play?
+  * How do you play?
-  6. How does the climate effect these activities?
+  * How does the climate effect these activities?
-8. Repeat step 3 periodically throughout the year, to build out your almanac.
+5. Repeat step 3 periodically throughout the year, to build out your almanac.